Do you like good music? Reggae, specifically? Do you live in Mexico City? Then may I suggest seeing Hollie Cook this Thursday, May 10.

 I have a much better appreciation for these American Utopia songs after having seen them performed live.
 Each seemed to tell a story, both lyrically and through the choreography, similar to how the motions of ballet dancers tell wordless stories on the stage.

 During “Everybody’s Coming to My House,” they began in two lines that alternately advanced and retreated, all while drenched in red lights.
 During “Burning Down the House,” they formed a large + that spun around the stage, to later break into other formations.
-And in most songs, the two singers danced around each other in an exaggerated tango.
+And in many songs, the two backup singers danced with each other in an exaggerated tango.

 Immediately after openers Mexican Institute of Sound left the stage, the crew rushed out and took away their gear, leaving the stage bare.
 Four workers with long dust mops came out and swept the floor clean.
 Then they brought out a square table and placed it in the exact center of the stage.

 A three-sided rack of what looked like a lighting rig was lowered down to just above the stage, hanging at its far edges in a kind of open square.
-It was about now that I noticed there was no house music.
-Strange to have silence between bands—but it wasn’t silent, of course, with people all around talking, looking for their seats, and buying snacks and milkshakes from suit-wearing girls squeezing through the crowded aisles.
+It was about now that I noticed the lack of house music.
+It was strange to have silence between bands—but it wasn’t silent, of course, with people all around talking, looking for their seats, and buying snacks and milkshakes from vendor girls wearing suits and squeezing through the crowded aisles.
 No beer, though—for that you had to go downstairs to the bar and get in line.

 But wait—it wasn’t actually silent underneath all the voices and shuffling feet.
 Some sound was coming out of the speakers, a kind of soft white noise, a faint electronic humming just faint enough to be nonchalant and nearly unnoticeable.
 But as the minutes passed, it soon changed from a steady hum to almost like crickets.
 There was no ignoring it now.